mm80843/T3.5/docs/bp_1.md

 ### Value proposition

-Smart Locker System is generally seen as a new way to attract new customers and/or visitors providing them with greater flexibility (in time and choice of delivery place) and more optimized delivery of their goods.
+The Smart Locker system is widely seen as a new way to attract new customers and/or visitors by offering them more flexibility (in terms of time and choice of delivery location) and streamlined delivery of their goods.

 ### Capabilities